njanjahier/data-ml-portfolio/README.md

-# 📊 Data & ML Portfolio
+# 📊 Portfolio

-Personal portfolio website built to showcase my **data, machine learning, and web projects** in a clear, professional, and shareable way.
+Personal portfolio website.
 🔗 **Live demo:** https://data-ml-portfolio-19dp3joeg-sanja-savics-projects.vercel.app

 ---

 ## 🧩 Problem

-As someone building skills in **data analysis and machine learning**, I needed a way to:
+As someone building skills in **software engineering**, I needed a way to:

 - present my projects in one central place,
 - make the portfolio easy to share with recruiters and collaborators,